 Wind power generation is not capable of dealing with the

-high energy demands of peak times eg peak travel times. and cooking because
+high energy demands of peak times eg peak travel/cooking time because,

-unfortunately you cannot increase power production at all.
+unfortunately, you cannot suddenly increase power production at all - unless

 Some people object to what they